donedgardo/blog/content/daily/who-can-roll-back-production.md

 ---

-GitLaunch is almost ready, and I'm opening a small alpha — inviting people in waves.
+GitLaunch is almost ready, and I'm opening a small alpha.
+I'm inviting people in waves.

 If your team ships regularly, and deploys are bottlenecked on one or two people, I'd genuinely love to have you in early.